riccardobrasca/LFTCM2024/README.md

   ```
   https://github.com/riccardobrasca/LFTCM2024.git
   ```
-  and press enter (note that VSCode proposes you to download mathlib, that is *not* this repository).
+  and press enter (note that VSCode suggests you to download mathlib, that is *not* this repository).
 ![2](img/2.png)
 * Choose a name for the folder where you want to have this repository (for example `LFTCM2024`).
   This downloads the project, including mathlib, and will take a bit of time.